 After the Masses were completed, the monk appeared again to declare he had entered heaven.
 Since that time, Catholics have continued the tradition of celebrating 30 consecutive Masses for one person to free his or her soul from purgatory.

-Please visit CNEWA Canada
+Search CNEWA Canada